singaround/songbook/songs/away-santianna.md

 When I was a young lass in my prime\
 ***Away Santianna***\
-I had them Irish lads two at a time\
+I had them sailor lads two at a time\
 ***All along the coast of Mexico***

 But I'd never leave the sea to settle down\